-Emergency Dentistry – Weatherford, TX
+Emergency Dentist — Weatherford, TX

 We Handle Your Dental Emergency ASAP

 No one ever sees a dental emergency coming.
 That’s why Dr. Novak, Dr. Johannsen, and the rest of the team work so hard to get you seen faster than any other dental office when a toothache appears or you experience a dental injury.
 We’ll not only get your dental issue resolved, but get you out of discomfort with help from our expert team members.
 You can always trust us to resolve your dental emergency either in one visit or through a quick follow-up appointment.
-Don’t put off the care you need; call Beacon Dentistry right away for emergency dentistry in Weatherford, TX!
+Don’t put off the care you need, call Beacon Dentistry right away for emergency dentistry in Weatherford, TX!

-Why Choose Beacon Dentistry for Emergency Dentistry?
+Why Choose Beacon Dentistry for Emergency Dental Care?

-How to Handle Common Dental Emergencies
+How We Treat Dental Emergencies

 If you’ve experienced a dental emergency before, what was the first thing you did next?
 Did you call or visit the emergency room?
 Did you put off professional treatment?
 The fact of the matter is whenever a dental emergency occurs, whether it’s a toothache, a fractured tooth, an oral infection, or something else, you should always give our dental office a call first.
 This way, we can schedule you for an appointment and provide basic first-aid tips before you arrive.